 - Confidentiality: Your discussions with our attorney and other staff are protected by attorney/client privilege.
 We will not discuss your case with your parents, friends, spouses, or the University of Maryland without your written consent.

 - Eligibility: Please note that this service is for the University of Maryland, College Park students ONLY.
-Those registered as full-time students at the University of Maryland College Park are eligible for this free service.
+Those currently registered as students at the University of Maryland College Park are eligible for this free service.

 - Referrals: Contact our office via email at email@example.com for an immigration attorney referral list.
-Please state whether you are an international or an undocumented or immigrant student.

-Policies for Immigration Appointments
+Policies for Immigration Consultations

 One Appointment: Due to the high demand for this service, graduate students are permitted one appointment with GLAO’s immigration attorney per academic year.
 As such, please ensure that you come prepared with all of the information, questions, and documents that are relevant to your case.
 This will ensure that you are able to take full advantage of your appointment.
 Students requiring additional immigration legal advice following their appointment can reach out to GLAO for a referral to a local attorney or organization.